treyecker/CSS-and-GitHub-intro/git_branches/README.md

 This can be tricky, so pay attention.
 Remember the idea of “parallel universes”?
 Keep that in mind, because branches are NOT like folders.
 You can't simply move stuff back and forth between them.
 But *you* can change branches.

 If you wanted to switch to another branch, you would simply use the menu/button.
-It used to say *master,* but now it says *assignment-yourname.* The current branch has the checkmark.
+It used to say *<del>master</del> main,* but now it says *assignment-yourname.* The current branch has the checkmark.

 <img src="../images/branches_switching_branches.png" alt="Use this menu to switch branches" width=651>

 *Above: To change to another branch, click its name in this list.
-For your assignment, stay in the new branch you made &mdash; not* master.
+For your assignment, stay in the new branch you made &mdash; not* <del>master</del> main.

 **DANGER!** If you make changes in one branch, and then you switch to another branch and make more changes, you will have a problem.
 Please be careful to stay inside the *assignment-yourname* branch AT ALL TIMES for the rest of this assignment.

 ## Your assignment

 For this assignment, I want you to do EVERYTHING in your *assignment-yourname* branch.
-Do not make any edits or other changes while you are in *master.*
+Do not make any edits or other changes while you are in *<del>master</del> main.*

 If you’re NOT in *assignment-yourname* now, **switch to it** and then **stay in it.**